 At the Preparatory Visit, the Lead visitor will present a short introduction to ACE Learning to the school's faculty.
 In the case of a virtual visit, this session can be arranged on Zoom.
-There is also a pre-recorded version available in the NEASC Tool Kit.

 Internal Reflection Workshop (3-4 hours)